Najnomics/ZKOracle/README.md

 - **Smoke tests**: `scripts/smoke-test.sh` spins up the docker-compose stack (zcashd + lightwalletd + indexer + Prometheus), waits for readiness, hits `/metrics`, and tails logs—ideal for CI or release gating.
 - **Structured logging**: the indexer uses `winston` with JSON output so logs can be shipped to any SIEM or centralized logging platform without modification.
 - **Lease-aware failover**: each replica sets `INDEXER_INSTANCE_ID`; the SQLite coordination lease guarantees only one active submitter at a time and exports `zkoracle_lease_active` so dashboards/alerts can track leadership changes.
+- **HTTP health probe**: the metrics server also exposes `GET /healthz`, returning the current cursor, lease holder, last loop/finalize timestamps, and the most recent error (if any) for k8s-style readiness checks.

 ---